-The leaders of the Aortic Center's team are: Apostolos K. Tassiopoulos, MD, professor of surgery and chief of vascular and endovascular surgery; Thomas V. Bilfinger, MD, ScD, professor of surgery and director of thoracic surgery; Joanna Chikwe, MD, professor of surgery and chief of cardiothoracic surgery; Shang A. Loh, MD, assistant professor of surgery; Allison J. McLarty, MD, associate professor of surgery; Angela A. Kokkosis, MD, assistant professor of surgery; George J. Koullias, MD, PhD, assistant professor of surgery; William E. Lawson, MD, professor of medicine and director of cardiovascular catheterization laboratories; and Henry J. Tannous, MD.
+The physicians of the Aortic Center's team are: Apostolos K. Tassiopoulos, MD, professor of surgery and chief of vascular and endovascular surgery; Thomas V. Bilfinger, MD, ScD, professor of surgery and director of thoracic surgery; Joanna Chikwe, MD, professor of surgery and chief of cardiothoracic surgery; Shang A. Loh, MD, assistant professor of surgery; Allison J. McLarty, MD, associate professor of surgery; Angela A. Kokkosis, MD, assistant professor of surgery; George J. Koullias, MD, PhD, assistant professor of surgery; William E. Lawson, MD, professor of medicine and director of cardiovascular catheterization laboratories; and Henry J. Tannous, MD.

 Patients don't have to travel far to receive the very best in

 detection of and treatment for the full range of aortic conditions.

 The Aortic Center, which is part of the Stony Brook Vascular Center and closely allied with the Heart Institute, is Suffolk County's only facility offering patients comprehensive and coordinated care for the full range of aortic conditions.
 Our sophisticated technologies — in the hands of our specialists — help define aortic problems and the optimal treatment plan.
 Advanced diagnostic capabilities include: